HazyResearch/deepdive/doc/inference.md

 title: Probabilistic Inference and Factor Graphs
 ---

-# Probabilistic Inference and Factor Graphs
+# Probabilistic inference and factor graphs

 This documents presents a high-level overview of **probabilistic inference** and an introduction to **factor graphs**, a model used by DeepDive to perform